Pleurobranchaea maculata: Toxicity levels

 In 2009, a major scare in the Auckland Region of New Zealand was sparked after several dogs died of tetrodotoxin poisoning after eating Pleurobranchaea maculata on beaches.
 Children and pet owners were asked to avoid beaches, and recreational fishing was also interrupted for a time.
-After exhaustive analysis, it was found that the sea slugs must have ingested tetrodotoxin.
+After exhaustive analysis, it was found that these particular sea slugs must have ingested tetrodotoxin likely when feeding on dead fishes, as such poisoning has not occurred again.